 - And finally, we slept in the car in a park area along the Autobahn close to Mannheim, Germany.
 We knew the chances of sleeping in the car during the rally were high, but we were not expecting to do it on the VERY FIRST NIGHT!!!
 The hostels in Mannheim were too expensive, and since we are cheap bastards, the car looked very appealing to us.

 On another note… that was FIVE countries in ONE day!!
 New Record!

-Along the way we updated our location on the Adventurists map through text messaging, thanks to our international sim cards from OneSimCard, and stayed connected (and cheated with Google maps… ooops!) thanks to our international mobile WiFi hotspot from XCOM Global.
-Check out our progress and quick notes in our map!
+Along the way, we updated our location on the Adventurists map through text messaging, thanks to our international sim cards from OneSimCard, and stayed connected (and cheated with Google maps… oops!) thanks to our international mobile WiFi hotspot from XCOM Global.

 The next post will be from Prague!